miloszKacki/RPN-calculator/README.md

 ## Some info

 This is an early project - code is in polish, sorry :(.
-Project was written as a part of Algorithms and data structures class.
+The project was written as a part of Algorithms and data structures class.